WAIFS AND UNSUNG HEROES;

 pain and longing for any woman who has pried the

-lid off his Pandora's Box of self-esteem wounds.
+lid off his Pandora's Box of self-worth injuries.
 Thus, his frantic,

 misguided pursuit to win her back, begins in earnest.

-long-standing self-worth issues, frantically keep trying to bolster
+long-standing self-esteem issues, frantically keep trying to bolster

 looking, well educated or successful they are; "how can this